How to Start a Small Business 101 — The Ultimate Guide

 - Compiling a business plan forces entrepreneurs to really confront the nitty-gritty of their business idea, such as permits and regulations, operating costs, and marketing budgets.
 The process is therefore as important as the result.

-- There’s more than one way to enter the world of small business, with many choosing to take over an existing business or buy into a franchise.
+- There’s more than one way to start a business enterprise, with many choosing to take over an existing business or buy into a franchise.

 The good news is this: You are not a statistic.
-Think about this — if it was reported that small business owners over the age of 50 were more likely to succeed, would you wait until you were 50 to start your business?
+Think about this — if it was reported that small business owners over the age of 50 were more likely to succeed, would you wait until you were 50 to start a small business?
 Not likely.
 You would start when you felt ready.
 And that’s the point — only YOU can know when it’s time to take the plunge.
-Likewise, only you can make the intelligent decisions that ultimately mean the difference between success and failure.
+Likewise, only you can make the intelligent decisions that ultimately mean the difference between success and failure when it comes to launching your business.

 The very fact that you are reading this, means you are doing your homework, which puts you way ahead of the curve.
 As mentioned earlier, thorough research and a well-thought-out business plan will double your chances of success, while minimizing your risk of failure.